 Interview Transcript (10/10/2019):

 HART: "I was waiting to call my friend at 1pm, so I was sitting on a bench next to a payphone downtown reading the newspaper, just minding my own business.
 And I really didn't notice that he was there, until he was - quite literally - on top of me.
-The dumb jerk just flat out Read full story
+The dumb jerk just flat out walked into me sitting on the bench.
+At least, it was he that toppled — Read full post

 This may or may not come as a surprise to you, but it's still a bit interesting to actually see in an abstract what many top industry players have known for a long time: consumers love inconvenience — so much so, they are willing to pay more for it.
 A lot more.